brokoli777/University-Api-Website/README.md

 # University-Api-Website
-A website that uses an Api to search colleges based on countries.
+A website that uses an API to search colleges based on countries.